Saturday, 7 December 2019

 talking to the moon

-While everyone snored rhythmically in their tents, I lay outside on the sand and stargazed.
-The single lopsided moon distracted me from the hundreds of stars twinkling in the lofty infinite sky.
-The sad thing about stars is, to the untrained eye, they’re identical and only beautiful in a cluster.
-The moon, however, is special, for it stands in solitude and looks over those who are equally lonely.
+While everyone snored rhythmically in their tents, I lay outside on the sand, stargazing.
+The single lopsided moon distracted me from the hundreds of stars twinkling in the vast, infinite sky.
+The sad thing about stars is that, to the untrained eye, they’re identical and only beautiful in a cluster.
+The moon, however, is special - it stands in solitude and looks over those who are equally lonely.
+It was then that I realised we could be anywhere in the world and still be looking at the same moon.

 As a nostalgic person, I often reminisce and miss certain people.
 During those quiet moments, I wonder if they’re also gazing at the melancholy moon.